SF: Off The Beaten Path

 Homegrown Lifestyle Outside the World’s Tech Mecca

 Consider this our plea to take the road less traveled and steer away from the classic “Top 10 Things to Do in San Francisco” lists.
 There are tons of places to eat, drink, and shop–outside of the tourist-heavy areas of Union Square and Fisherman’s Wharf.
 We hope to see you there.

 South of Market, or SoMA for short, is where bohemia, tech, and the art industry rub elbows and nod at each passerby.
 Here, converted warehouse buildings are turned into the lofts that end up on your Pinterest feed.
 Block by block, SoMA is being converted into hip galleries, coffee shops, and pubs for the architecturally-conscious.
 Be sure to check out the museums in the area (pictured is the newly expanded MoMA), as well as Yerba Buena Park.

 The Mission is the Brooklyn of San Francisco (don’t tell them we said that), located right around Gentrify-nation, USA.
 It might be safe to say that everyone here is working at a startup, loves fish tacos, drinks local brews, and has a map to the hood’s dive bars on their left thigh.
-Also, there’s super fancy coffee.
-Beware of the fact that the incoming, more established shops will surely work their way in–but dude, as long as it’s locally sourced, farm-to-body, and organic–it’s all good.
+Also, there’s super fancy coffee and amazing ice-cream.
+Just stop by Humphry Slocombe for a cone of literally anything:

 Dogpatch is another neighborhood that’s rising from the ashes of previously abandoned warehouses and factories.
 Cue newly converted lofts.
 Naturally, this phenomenon is attracting the younger, more artsy crowd.
 The abandoned buildings are being transformed into design studios, coffee bars, and restaurants.
 True entrepreneurial spirit abounds, which is putting the neighborhood on the up-and-up.
 Luckily, prices are not quite outrageous just yet.
 Some say Tenderloin will be the next newcomer, after Dogpatch.
 We’ll keep you posted.